JetBrains/gradle-changelog-plugin/README.md

 [![Build](https://github.com/JetBrains/gradle-changelog-plugin/workflows/Build/badge.svg)][gh:build]
 [![Slack](https://img.shields.io/badge/Slack-%23gradle--changelog--plugin-blue)][jb:slack]

-**This project requires Gradle 6.8 or newer**
+A Gradle plugin providing tasks and helper methods to simplify working with a changelog that is managed in the [keep a changelog][keep-a-changelog] style.

 > **Note**
 >
+> **This project requires Gradle 6.8 or newer**
+>
-> Upgrade Gradle Wrapper with `./gradlew wrapper --gradle-version 7.5.1`
+> Upgrade Gradle Wrapper with `./gradlew wrapper --gradle-version 8.1.1`

-A Gradle plugin providing tasks and helper methods to simplify working with a changelog that is managed in the [keep a changelog][keep-a-changelog] style.

 ## Table of contents